Loading…

 🔔 Want a heads-up before frost hits?
 Get a free frost alert for your city — one email when frost is forecast in the next few nights, so you can cover your plants in time.

 Want the cities ranked by how long their season actually lasts?
 See Growing Season Length in Canada — 36 cities ranked by frost-free days, from Victoria's ~280 days to Sudbury's ~108.
+Curious whether these dates are drifting?
+Our Frost-Free Season Shift study compares the same stations across the 1981–2010 and 1991–2020 ECCC normals.

 Planning the fall side of the season?
 See First Frost Dates Canada — 24 cities by province, from Saskatoon's September 12 to Victoria's mid-December, with harvest deadlines and fall planting windows.